Kapendev/joka/README.md

 Here are a few things I like about Joka that I don't see in other libraries:

-* Minimalistic: Avoids unnecessary abstractions.
+* Minimalistic: Avoids abstractions
-* Focused: Doesn't try to support every use case.
+* Focused: Doesn't try to support every use case
-* Simple: Uses a single global allocator, set at compile time.
+* Simple: Uses a single global allocator, set at compile time
-* Fast: Compile times are **blazingly fast**!
+* Fast: Compile times are **blazingly fast**

-### Why don't you use feature X?

-I prioritize supporting older compilers to ensure broader compatibility.
+* Friendly: Includes many examples

 ### Why aren't some functions `@nogc`?

 Because the D garbage collector can be used as a global allocator.

+### Why are you supporting the D garbage collector?

+Because I can and it's useful sometimes.

+### What are you using Joka for?

+Primarily for [Parin](https://github.com/Kapendev/parin), a game engine I'm working on.

 ## TODO

-* Add float16 type.
-* Add utf8 stuff.
 * Maybe think about IO.
 * Maybe "copy-paste" this thing: [subprocess.h](https://github.com/sheredom/subprocess.h)